prody/ProDy/doc/tutorials/ensemble_analysis/xray_analysis.rst

 This example is continued from :ref:`pca-xray-calculations`.
-The aim of this part is to perform a quantitative comparison of experimental and theoretical data and to print/save the numerical data that was presented in [AB09]_.
+The aim of this part is to perform a quantitative comparison of experimental and theoretical data and to print/save the numerical data that were presented in [AB09]_.

-Load data

 We start by importing everything from the ProDy package: